statycc/loop-fission/README.md

 **Other directories and files**

-* `_annotated/` directories are preprocessed versions, for use by `autopar-clava`.
-These are intermediate versions of programs, not relevant for purposes of benchmarking.
+* `fission` non-parallelized versions of programs after applying loop fission.

 * `headers/` directory contains the original header files from PB/C suite, moved to a separate directory for purposes of sharing.

-* `results/` contains captured benchmark results

 * `utilities/` are from PB/C suite and contains e.g. the benchmarking timing script.